LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 condition for nearly all listeners.
 The model also showed a significant difference in response bias in the attentional contrast, with responses more likely in the switch- than the maintain-attention condition.
-In fact, there were slightly *fewer* button presses overall in the switch-attention trials, which suggests that the bias term is in fact capturing a difference in false alarm responses (i.e., presses that are not captured by terms in the model equation encoding responses to targets and foils).
+In fact, there were slightly *fewer* total button presses in the switch-attention trials, but there were more non-foil false alarm responses in those trials.
+This suggests that the bias term is in fact capturing a difference in non-foil false alarm responses (i.e., presses that are not captured by terms in the model equation encoding responses to targets and foils).

 Regarding reverberation, listeners
 were better at detecting targets in the anechoic trials, but there was no